Drug Abuse Hotlines

 Calls are anonymous, and you do not have to provide personal information.
 Hotlines are staffed by supportive personnel.
-You will not be scolded, judged or reprimanded for drug use.
+You will not be scolded, judged, or reprimanded for drug use.

 Hotline Questions – What Are My Treatment Options?

 Drug addiction has many causes, and a variety of approaches may be needed to treat the ailing individual.
 Programs are tailored to each patient, and there is something for everyone.
-Call 1-888-744-0069Who Answers? today to discuss the best drug addiction treatment options available.

 Should I Call a Hotline?

 Many addicted individuals are unaware of the problem.
-Dependence can happen gradually, and some individuals feel in control of the drug use.
+Dependence can happen gradually, and some individuals falsely feel in control of their drug use.
 You can benefit from the information provided by a drug abuse helpline even if you are not sure whether you have a problem.
 You may be addicted and not realize the severity of the problem.

 What Happens When I Call?